PedroTL/PedroTL/README.md

 ### Intrests
 ---
-I'm deeply passionate about academic research, particularly in the field of regional and development economics.
-My focus revolves around using spatial and data analysis to visualize and comprehend crucial indicators that significantly impact society.
+My passion lies in academic research, particularly within the field of regional and development economics.
+My focus involves employing spatial and data analysis to visualize and understand crucial indicators that significantly impact society.

 - Regional Economy
 - Spatial Data Analysis